nsaylan/cohort-7-21/devops/hands-on/Jenkins/jenkins-06-slave-node/README.md

 - Enter `Linux` in the "Labels" field.

-- Select `Launch agent via execution of command on the controller` from dropdown menu in the "Launch method" field.
+- Select `Launch agent via execution of command on the master` from dropdown menu in the "Launch method" field.

 - Enter `ssh root@<slave_ip> java -jar /root/bin/slave.jar` in the "Launch command" field.